-To investigate, I looked at social listening data spanning the past three years to determine if there was any change in online admissions and/or prospective student conversation for the winners of the Division II and Division III men’s basketball tournament in 2017—Northwest Missouri State in Division II and Babson College in Division III.
-Looking specifically at the 2017 champions, I analyzed their online conversation before the victory and for the two years since, comparing mention volume, sentiment, and segmentation.
+To investigate, we looked at social listening data spanning the past three years to determine if there was any change in online admissions and/or prospective student conversation for the winners of the Division II and Division III men’s basketball tournament in 2017—Northwest Missouri State in Division II and Babson College in Division III.
+Looking specifically at the 2017 champions, we analyzed their online conversation before the victory and for the two years since, comparing mention volume, sentiment, and segmentation.

 After examining the online admissions conversation volume before and after the 2017 championships, it’s evident that the two institution’s mention volume increased significantly; with the largest increase in prospective student conversation as opposed to current students or alumni.
 Babson College’s online admissions mentions increased by 50 percent between the 2016–2017 and the 2018–2019 academic years.
 Northwest Missouri State’s online admission conversation volume increased by 91 percent during the same period.
 Both schools also experienced a 50–60 percent increase in the volume of unique authors, specific accounts or individuals who create the content, over the same time.

 Apart from the clear increase in online conversation volume, the next step for institutions is to examine specifically how they can use this to their advantage and increase student yield.
 Coordinating the specific athletic success and integrating it with campus tours and prospective student resources allows admissions offices to make the most of the positive boost gained from winning athletic programs.
 Universities can capture potential additional applications using their athletic success as a medium for conversation and way to identify engagement opportunities.
 Using the spike in conversation and interacting with the target students is a great strategy for pulling in prospective students, appealing to the sentiment of school pride that comes along with athletic prowess.
 It’s also a great medium for prospective students to interact with, and relate to, current university students.